OtherLife.co presents

 No previous training or education is required.
 Our only assumption is that you have at least some ideas or some sense of a project that you want to develop.
 There are teenagers running successful philosophy Youtube channels and there are PhDs who have never published a blog post.
 Some participants will have an academic background, but on the internet frontier we're all still freshmen.

-We do have people who use the IndieScholars program to support work they are doing for a degree elsewhere.
-These members may or may not be interested in building a serious independent project on the internet right now, but they find IndieScholars worth the price usually for one of the following reasons: To maintain regular exposure to outside thinkers and creators in the wild west; to learn about their options for building a parallel path on the internet (in case their institutional trajectory doesn't pan out how they'd like it to); or they just want the co-working sessions to make sure they're putting in the hours on their degree work.
+We do have people who use the indie scholars program to support work they are doing for a degree elsewhere.
+These members may or may not be interested in building a serious independent project on the internet right now, but they find indie scholars worth the price usually for one of the following reasons: To maintain regular exposure to outside thinkers and creators in the wild west; to learn about their options for building a parallel path on the internet (in case their institutional trajectory doesn't pan out how they'd like it to); or they just want the co-working sessions to make sure they're putting in the hours on their degree work.

-We do a lot of sessions in total, so we certainly don't expect that every single participant will make it to every single session—people have different circumstances, jobs, time zones, etc. It's ultimately up to you to decide whether the sessions you can make are worth the price for you, in your own circumstances (this calculation will be totally different for different people).
+Sure.
+It's ultimately up to you to decide whether the sessions you can make are worth the price for you, in your own circumstances (this calculation will be totally different for different people).
 We do try to create a culture of hard work and consistency and discipline, and you'll probably get better results if you take it as an opportunity to really buckle down and reduce your other obligations/distractions, but we're never going to be angry or upset if you can't make any number of the sessions.

 In the 45-minute sprint, everyone has their mics off; everyone promises to work only on original writing.
 There is some wiggle room in the definition of "writing," in the case of engineers or visual artists, for instance, but you get the point: The primary form of original thinking and creation germane to your primary intellectual or creative project.
 No email, no social media, etc.